 How is the IRC responding to mpox outbreaks?

-The IRC is monitoring the mpox outbreak in Africa and has launched responses in the DRC and Burundi.
-Our teams are also preparing to scale up our response in countries like Kenya and Uganda if necessary.
+The IRC is monitoring the mpox outbreak in Africa and has launched responses in the DRC, Burundi and Uganda.
+Our teams are also preparing to scale up our response in mpox-affected countries, like Kenya, if necessary.

 Meeting the needs of displaced communities in the Democratic Republic of Congo